Die Hard: Vendetta: Story

-Arriving at the Holmes Observatory for the premiere of Galaxy Thief III, McClane deduces Frontier's plot to kill the entire cast of the movie as revenge for his fall from grace.
+Arriving at the Holmes Observatory for the premiere of Galaxy Thief III, McClane deduces Frontier's plot to kill the entire movie cast as revenge for his fall from grace.
 Learning from a wounded security officer that there are five bombs hidden in suitcases rigged to destroy the observatory, McClane rushes inside to save the hostages and disarm the bombs.
 Once successful, McClane and Frontier engage in a final confrontation.
 McClane defeats Frontier, and Frontier activates a bomb hidden in his gear.
-McClane escapes in the nick of time as the observatory explodes, killing Frontier in the process.
+McClane escapes in the nick of time as the observatory explodes, killing Frontier.

 McClane reunites with Lucy and Al. Robert Barnes, a film developer, offers McClane a starring role in a movie based on the recent events, but McClane punches him and walks off with his daughter, ending the game.

+Development

+The game was being developed as an original IP titled Muzzle Velocity featuring a story in which player character Jack, a member of the LAPD SWAT team, is battling an out of control crime wave that the LAPD cannot stop it on its own.
+After the studio partnered with Fox Interactive, the game shifted to an adaptation of the film Speed 2: Cruise Control.
+The game would have been primarily set on a boat, though a bus level was also conceived as a nod to the original film.
+This game was then planned to release in January 1999 for Nintendo 64 and Windows, but due to the movie's critical and commercial failure, both companies decided to switch the project once more to the Die Hard franchise, with the N64 scheduled release being dubbed Die Hard 64.
+Gameplay wise, the game was to utilize many of the mechanics found in Goldeneye 007.
+By early 2000, the Die Hard project was still unfinished, while the next generation of consoles was preparing to release.
+The studio decided to move the title to GameCube, cancelling the Windows version in the process, and significantly upgrade the game's TWED engine so they could push the tech into the next gen hardware, developing the game under its current title.
+On August 30, 2017, a former development team member released playable prototypes of Die Hard 64, up to its latest build.

 Reception

-The GameCube version received "mixed" reviews according to the review aggregation website Metacritic.
+The GameCube version received "mixed or average" reviews from critics, according to the review aggregator website Metacritic.
 Fran Mirabella III of IGN said of the same console version: "From the hostage-taking dynamics to the controls, the experience just feels unpolished.
 It can be fun, but there are a lot of frustrations that come along with it to sour the experience a little".